cheshire-cat-ai/vscode-extension/README.md

 ## Features

 Currently, the extension has two features:

-1. generating automatic comments on a portion of selected code,
+1. Generating automatic comments on a portion of selected code,
-2. generating a function starting from the name and a comment.
+2. Generating a function starting from the name and a comment.

 ## Requirements